Mobile Internet Tips for In Motion Use

 While having a great cellular connection or a reliable Starlink connection is great when it's working without interruption, there isn't a single solution that works 100% all the time.

-Some cell carriers work better in certain areas than others, and connections can get glitching when moving between towers.
-Starlink works great when it has a clear view of the sky, but can suffer dropped connections if you find yourself in the trees or something else blocking the signal.
+Starlink works great when it has a clear view of the sky, but can suffer dropped connections if you find yourself in the trees or when something else blocks the signal.

 Redundancy of Options